 Overview: Medical Cannabis Caregivers

-The MCC is located at 52 North Mentor Avenue in Pasadena.
+The MCC is located at 52 North Mentor Avenue in Pasadena, California.
 Over 3,000 participants including physicians, patients, attorneys, dispensary operators, cultivators, law enforcement officers and municipal officials have attended classes and workshops provided by the MCC.

-California Department of Social Services (CDSS) Approved Class
+MCC Approved by California Department of Social Services (CDSS) to teach SB 94 Regulations

 National Institute of Health (NIH) Cannabis Study